Art-Sells/Arells/Build-Notes.md

 ## Arells v1

+###
+Replace 2 new assets with (A new asset added weekly)
+– Which would you like added next week [voting ends in (countdown)]?
+– ()() <once they click
+– - Modal that shows (Solana is winning (or losing(no !)) with 100% of votes!
+Check back next week to see which asset won and was added (ok))
+Section disappears (logs session voted per asset)s3

 ### Bitcoin (test Ethereum version to release both, implement into Home)
 (columns if more than 700 px, rows if less, integrate "bitcoin" "ethereum" loaders for sessions if /bitcoin or /ethereum from loaders for portfolios)
+- Add (A) at top left of Btc/Eth and for their banners create (or move the corresponding css files to their corresponding css crypto/assets folders)
 - Loading Modal (3 seconds (B/E) logo with loader circling it)
 - top left Ethereum Symbol rounded left corner more rounded than others then Ethereum word... then: if bear markets never existed
 ---------